HarrisonGearhart/Hangman-Game/README.md

 - [Contributors](#contributors)

 ## Introduction
 Welcome to the **Hangman Game**!
-This is a fun and interactive game where you pick a catagory and are given a word.
 This game is based off of the classic word game, Hangman, but with a travel theme!

 ## Features
 - Pick between 3 different travel categories.